stat545ubc-2024/assignment-b3-andreawongkoo/README.md

 -   **Feature 5 - Download Filtered Data by Species, Sex, and/or Homeworld:** Users can download a `.csv` file containing the filtered character data from Feature 1.
 Note that the film filter is excluded for code simplicity.

 ## Repository Contents:
+- **README.md**: This file, providing instructions and information about the app, dataset source, and features.
 - **app.R**: The main R script that contains all the code to run the "Star Wars Explorer" Shiny app, including UI and server components for interactive filtering, visualization, and analysis of the Star Wars dataset.
-- **README.md**: This file, providing instructions and information about the app, dataset source, and features.
-- **www**: A folder containing additional assets, such as images or other files, that enhance the app’s user interface, including a Star Wars logo.
+- **www**: A folder containing additional assets, such as the Star Wars logos.

 Feel free to explore the Star Wars universe through this interactive tool - may the force be with your data exploration!